lkodinsson/MARS/Fantasy/Spellcasting.md

 **Action Speed:** Swift

 **Range:** Touch
-**Target:** One object
+**Target:** One object or surface
-**Duration:** Indefinite (concentration)
+**Duration:** Indefinite (concentration, range of 30m)
 **Resist:** Willpower

-You touch an object, causing it to radiate light like a torch in a 10m radius.
+You touch an object or surface, causing it to radiate light like a torch in a 10m radius.
 In daylight or a well lit area the magical light is unnoticeable.
 Creatures who are sensitive to bright lights are treated as blinded while they are within the light radius.
+This spell can be maintained for as long as desired, but if the effect itself reaches too far from you, the effect is ended.
+This spell and the darkness spell cancel each other out.

 ## Magic Weapon